MicrosoftDocs/azure-docs/articles/azure-functions/functions-develop-local.md

 [!INCLUDE [Don't mix development environments](../../includes/functions-mixed-dev-environments.md)]

-Each of these local development environments lets you create function app projects and use predefined.
-Functions templates to create new functions.
+Each of these local development environments lets you create function app projects and use predefined function templates to create new functions.
 Each uses the Core Tools so that you can test and debug your functions against the real Functions runtime on your own machine just as you would any other app.
 You can also publish your function app project from any of these environments to Azure.

 ## Local settings file